NotFoundNone/XmlLoader/README.md

 # XmlLoader

-XmlLoader is a versatile and efficient library designed to simplify the process of loading and parsing XML data in your applications.
-Whether you are dealing with simple XML files or complex nested structures, XmlLoader provides an intuitive API to make XML handling easy and seamless.
+XmlLoader is a project designed to handle XML data loading into a relational database.

 ## Project Structure